velask9/HTML-CSS_Module/readme.md

 - `align-self`: Individually change [alignment](https://getbootstrap.com/docs/5.1/utilities/flex/#align-self) for flexbox items on the cross axis, including stretch

 # How to Learn
 What Will This Do (WWTD)?
 This is a game you can play on your own to help you learn style and layout.
 Try to visualize what will happen BEFORE you make a change to something.

-Example:
+For example:

 How will the display change when 10px is changed to 20px?
 ```
 body {